vladmirfox/pokeemerald-expansion/docs/tutorials/how_to_new_pokemon_1_10_0.md

 - `baseHP`, `baseAttack`, `baseDefense`, `baseSpeed`, `baseSpAttack` and `baseSpDefense` are the base stats.
 They can't go higher than 255.
 - `types` is using the macro `MON_TYPES` as a helper function for formatting so that only one type has to be input for species with a single type.
+    - To add a species with 2 types, use the format `MON_TYPES(TYPE_PSYCHIC, TYPE_NORMAL)`.
 - `catchRate` is how likely it is to catch a Pokémon, the lower the value, the harder it is to catch.
 Legendaries generally have a catch rate of 3, so we put that here.
 - `expYield` is the base amount of experience that a Pokémon gives when defeated/caught.
 In vanilla, this value caps at 255, but we've increased it to a maximum of 65535 accomodate later gen's higher experience yields.
 (The highest official value is Blissey's with 608, so going beyond this point may cause exponential gains that could break the system 😱)
     - If you noticed, Mew's had some `#if`s, `#elif`s and `#endif` around it.
 This is because its yield has changed over time, and we let you choose which ones you want.
 This is not relevant to our Mewthree however, so we can just put a single `.expYield = 255,` line here.
 - `evYield_HP`, `evYield_Attack`, `evYield_Defense`, `evYield_Speed`, `evYield_SpAttack` and `evYield_SpDefense` are how many EVs does the Pokémon give when they're caught.
 Each of these fields can have a value of 3 at most.
 Officially, no Pokémon give out more than 3 EVs total, with them being determined by their evolution stage (eg, Pichu, Pikachu and Raichu give 1, 2 and 3 Speed EVs respectively), and they tend to be associated with its higher stats.
 Since our Mewthree is a Special Attack monster, we'll be consistent and make it give out 3 Special Attack EVs, but you're always free to assign whatever you feel like :)
     - Notice that the other `evYield` fields are not there.
 In C, numbers in a struct default to 0, so if we don't specify them, they'll be 0 all around!
 Less lines to worry about :D
 - `itemCommon` and `itemRare` are used to determine what items is the Pokémon holding when encountering it in the wild.
-    - 50% for `itemCommon` and 5% for `itemRare` (boosted to 60%/20% when the first mon in the party has Compound Grass or Super Luck)
+    - 50% for `itemCommon` and 5% for `itemRare` (boosted to 60%/20% when the first mon in the party has Compound Eyes or Super Luck)
     - If they're both set as the same item, the item has a 100% chance of appearing.
 - `genderRatio` is a fun one.
     - There are 4 ways of handling this